If You Have Received Notice of a DMCA Copyright Complaint:

 To satisfy the requirements of the DMCA and UVA policy, if you receive a DMCA take-down notice (AKA copyright complaint), please follow these instructions:

 - You must delete the file(s), song, movie, etc., unless it was obtained legally.
 If you got it by illegal download, copying from someone else's DVD, etc., then delete it.

-- You must REPLY within one business days to the email we sent you with this statement written out: "I have ceased the unauthorized sharing of copyrighted material from my computer."
+- You must REPLY within one business day to the email we sent you with this statement: "I have ceased the unauthorized sharing of copyrighted material from my computer."
 Note: Please reply to the email we send you, not to the copyright holder or agent.

-Please be aware that regardless of what UVa does, the copyright holder may still pursue additional legal remedies.
+Please be aware that regardless of what UVA does, the copyright holder may still pursue additional legal remedies.

 If you are certain that you are legally using the material the copyright owner says you are infringing upon, or that the copyright owner has misidentified the material, you can file a counter-notice - after you remove the specified material from your computer or network access to your computer (network device) has been disabled.
 It is highly unlikely that you should file a counter-notification.
-To do so, you must reply to the UVa email you received and show us you have completed the steps detailed in the DMCA counter-notification webpage.
+To do so, you must reply to the UVa email you received and show us you have completed the steps detailed in the DMCA counter-notification web page.